Simulating thick atmospheric turbulence in the lab with application to orbital angular momentum communication: Simulating thick turbulence in the laboratory

 \section{Simulating thick turbulence in the laboratory}

 To examine the effects that a thick horizontal turbulent path might have on OAM-based communication channel while still allowing information transfer and AO correction, we chose to consider a 1\,km path $L$ with aperture sizes of the sender and receiver of $D=18.2\,\mathrm{cm}$, at a wavelength of $\lambda=785\,\mathrm{nm}$ corresponding to a Fresnel number of $N_f=\pi D^2/(4\lambda L)=33$.
+The numerical value of $N_f$ is related to the total number of spatial modes that the channel supports, and the value of $33$ was chosen to be both realistic as well as large enough to support at least a few dozen OAM modes~\cite{Mirhosseini2013}.

 To allow for such a system to be realized in a laboratory setting, one must find a way to incorporate turbulence into the channel, as well as properly scale the system down to more manageable length scales.
 Section~\ref{sec:Turb} contains a heuristic description of atmospheric turbulence and its various effects on beam propagation.
 Section~\ref{sec:2PhaseModel} describes a method of emulating a thick turbulence path with 2 thin phase screens that can be represented in the lab with spatial light modulators (SLMs).
 Scaling rules that are invariant under Fresnel propagation are detailed in section~\ref{sec:FresnelScaling} and the experimental setup is discussed in \ref{sec:ExperimentalSetup}.